UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team17-instance-segmentation.md

 ![YOLO]({{ '/assets/images/17/Figure5.png' | relative_url }})
 Fig 4: Comparison of semantic, instance, and panoptic segmentation tasks, motivating a unified segmentation formulation [4].

-# Unified Segmentation Architecture
+### Unified Segmentation Architecture
 ![YOLO]({{ '/assets/images/17/Figure6.png' | relative_url }})
 Fig 5: Overview of the Mask2Former meta architecture, consisting of a backbone, pixel decoder, and transformer decoder with masked attention [4].

-As shown in FIgure 5, Mask2Former consists of a backbone network, pixel decoder, and a transformer decoder operating on a fixed set of learned queries.
+As shown in Figure 5, Mask2Former consists of a backbone network, pixel decoder, and a transformer decoder operating on a fixed set of learned queries.
 Mask2Former formulates segmentation as a direct set prediction problem, inspired by detection transformers but adapted for dense pixel-level output [4].
 Instead of relying on task specific heads or heuristics, the model predicts a fixed size set of segmentation masks and corresponding class labels.
 These predictions can be interpreted uniformly for semantic, instance, or panoptic segmentation.
 The overall meta architecture is composed of three primary components.
 a.
 The backbone network extracts hierarchical and multi scale feature representations from the input image.
 Both convolutional and transformer based backbones can be used, with Swin Transformer being a common choice due to its strong multi-scale representations.
 b.
 The pixel decoder aggregates features from multiple backbone stages into a unified high resolution pixel embedding.
 This step preserves fine spatial details while efficiently combining contextual information across scales, which is critical for accurate mask prediction.
 c.
 The transformer decoder operates on a fixed set of learned query embeddings.
 Each query represents a potential segmentation region and is iteratively refined through attention mechanisms to predict both a segmentation mask and an associated class label.
 This design allows the same set of queries to support all segmentation tasks without requiring architectural changes.
-## Masked Attention Mechanism
+#### Masked Attention Mechanism
 The primary contribution of Mask2Former is the introduction of masked attention within the transformer decoder [4].
 In standard transformer based segmentation models, cross-attention is computed globally over all pixel features.
 This global attention can introduce irrelevant background information and reduce localization accuracy, particularly for small objects or complex shapes.
 Figure 6 contrasts standard global cross attention with the masked attention mechanism used in Mask2Former.
 ![YOLO]({{ '/assets/images/17/Figure7.png' | relative_url }})
 Fig 6: Comparison between global cross attention (on top) and masked attention (on bottom), where attention is restricted to predicted foreground regions [4].